testxio/testx-quickstart/README.md

 ## Prerequisites

-Make sure you have Node.js, npm (it comes with node) and coffee-script installed on your machine.
+Make sure you have [Node.js](https://nodejs.org), npm (it comes with node) and [CoffeeScript](http://coffeescript.org/) installed on your machine.
 To run selenium server locally (not really necessary for dev/testing) you'll need java as well.

-Install protractor (may need to run as root/administrator):
+Install [protractor](http://www.protractortest.org/) (may need to run as root/administrator):

 	npm install -g protractor